Want to Take Better Photos? This is How I Take Photographs #3

 The Karen people living in Mae Lai now live a reasonably modern lifestyle.
 There’s running water, electricity, tv, internet and good roads.
 But all this has only come about within her lifetime and not really changed the lifestyle so much.

 Meals are still cooked over an open fire.
-Fields are planted by hand.
+Fields are hand planted.
 Nothing moves to quickly apart from the trucks on the main road.

 Isolating My Subject